paulswebapps/reviva/DESIGN.md

 ## Entities

-- booking: the room, date/time, provider, customer, treatment
+- customer: a person who books booking-slots
+- booking: maps booking-slot to customer
-- slots: room/time/treatment/provider available to book
+- booking-slot: room/time/treatment/provider available to book
 - room: a location where a booking can take place
   - one room to many bookings
 - provider: a organization in which services can be booked